Peugeot-maker PSA in talks to buy Opel from GM

 GM and PSA already share production of SUVs and commercial vans, a relic of their last attempt to forge a broader alliance, which was unwound in 2013 with the sale of the U.S. car maker’s stake in PSA.

-Together, PSA and Opel would command a 16.3 per cent share of the European car market share compared with Volkswagen’s 24.1 per cent, based on 2016 data.
+Together, PSA and Opel would command a 16.3 per cent share of the European car market compared with Volkswagen’s 24.1 per cent, based on 2016 data.
+They would overtake Renault as the closest rival to the German car maker.

-For GM, offloading Opel could mean giving up on the global sales volume race in which it is currently ranked third behind Volkswagen and Toyota, with just over 10 million vehicles delivered last year.
+For GM, selling Opel and Vauxhall, which added almost 1 million cars to its sales, could mean giving up on the global volume race in which it is currently ranked third behind Volkswagen and Toyota, with just over 10 million vehicles delivered last year.

-The Detroit-based group would be likely to keep a stake in the combined entity, one of the sources told Reuters.
+The Detroit-based group may keep a stake in the combined entity, one of the sources told Reuters.

+The confirmation of talks came after sources told Reuters earlier on Tuesday that the two companies were in advanced discussions to combine PSA with the U.S. carmaker’s Opel business.

+In a statement, PSA warned that there could be “no certainty over the conclusion of an agreement.”

 Spokespeople for Opel and the French government, which owns 14 per cent of PSA, had no immediate comment.
 A spokesman for the Peugeot family, which holds a matching stake in the carmaker, was not immediately available.